Indonesia says ramping up push against mercury in mining, industry

 There are at least 2,500 active small-scale gold mining operations in Indonesia, according to the country’s environment ministry.

-The ministry in March launched a program with the United Nations Development Programme to reduce the use of mercury in six mining communities.
+The ministry in March launched a programme with the United Nations Development Programme to reduce the use of mercury in six mining communities.